Introduction

 A testimonial for antibilious pills

-On 26 June 1826, William wrote a letter to Edward Granger, a Yeovil chemist and druggist, praising his antibilious pills.
-Granger used the testimonial in his newspaper adverts until 1864.[4]
+On 26 June 1826, William wrote a letter to Edward Granger, a chemist and druggist of Yeovil, praising his antibilious pills.
+Granger used this testimonial in his newspaper adverts until 1864.[4]

 Trusteeships

-In his will dated 8 November 1824, William Strode appointed his brother, Thomas Strode, and William Guppy to act as his trustees until his sons, Thomas and Robert, were twenty-one and could assume the role of his executors.[5]
+In his will dated 8 November 1824, William Strode appointed his brother, Thomas Strode, and William Guppy to act as his trustees until his sons, Thomas and Robert, turned twenty-one and could take on the role of his executors.[5]

 In 1850, William Guppy and William White acted as the trustees of Mark Dodge’s will.[6]